Home

 Repository structure

-branch does not store any model configurations, only documentation.
+The main branch does not store any model configurations, only documentation.

 Each configuration in github.com/ACCESS-NRI/access-om3-configs repository is stored as a git branch.
 Most of the branches are named according to the following naming scheme: